Rust Clap recipes

 Very cool 🔥.
 Clap validates the input for us and even tells the user possible values if smth goes wrong.
 You can read all code of the example above here.

-In general, we can finish at this point this recipe, but I used to specify multiple values using a comma-separated string.
-The perfect arg looks for me like this:
+In general, we can finish this recipe at this point, but I used to specify multiple values using a comma-separated string.
+The perfect arg looks to me like this:

 ./cool-server --enc-algs aes256,des3